webpages/webpages/README.md

 WebPages - incredibly ***new*** python web framework
 =======

-I think, that most of web frameworks was inspired by Ruby on Rails approach.
+***
+***I think, that most of web frameworks was inspired by Ruby on Rails approach.
 I like RoR, Django, Cake PHP - these are good projects.
+But I have a new idea how to do web programming more easy.***
-I have a new idea how to do programming more easy.
+***

 Foreword